 Carrying a firearm on most federal properties is illegal under federal laws, so parking lot laws wouldn’t apply in those cases.
 And different laws may apply to certain institutions such as schools, hospitals and state-owned buildings.

-Posting requirements are not exactly the same in each state, and staying compliant can be difficult, especially if your business operates in multiple states.
-In Tennessee, for example, the requirements for signs are very detailed.
-Signs must meet specific dimensions and include certain phrases along with the “no firearms allowed” symbol.
+Posting requirements may vary by state, too, which is especially challenging if your business operates in multiple states.
+In Tennessee, for example, the requirements for signs are extremely detailed.
+Signs must meet specific dimensions and include certain phrases, along with the “no firearms allowed” symbol.

 In Texas, employers must post signs in both English and Spanish.
 These signs must be prominently displayed at entrances and follow specific color, style and font guidelines.
 For gun owners with open-carry licenses, separate signs are required.

 It’s a tough task for employers to keep up with state laws and posting requirements for a weapons-free workplace.
-If you’re looking for an efficient and professional solution to make the process easier for you, look no further than "No Weapons" State-Specific Posters.
+If you’re looking for an efficient and professional solution to make compliance easier, look no further than "No Weapons" State-Specific Posters.
 Where applicable, a state-specific poster alerts employees and visitors that you’re a weapons-free establishment and delivers an immediate message to prevent them from entering with concealed weapons.